-His chamber music performance with the Brentano String Quartet earned him the Steven de Groote Memorial Award for the Best Performance of Chamber Music.
+Daniel’s chamber music performance with the Brentano String Quartet earned him the Steven de Groote Memorial Award for the Best Performance of Chamber Music.
 The Dallas Morning News praised “his impassioned, eloquently detailed Franck Quintet,” proclaiming it to be “a boldly molded account, with a natural feeling for the rise and fall of intensity, the give and take of rubato.
 Both he and the Brentano seemed to be channeling the same life force.”
-He has also toured the United States with the Verona String Quartet.
+He regularly tours the United States with the Verona String Quartet and in duo piano with his brother, Andrew, and appears frequently in chamber music festivals.

-Mr. Hsu is a secret Marvel film buff, and enjoys long walks and programming.
-He has contributed to the creation of Workflow, a popular productivity app that allows users to automate tasks on iPhone, iPad, and Apple Watch.
-A recipient of the coveted 2015 Apple Design Award, Workflow was acquired by Apple in March 2017.
+He is a Marvel film buff and enjoys programming.
+He contributed to the creation of Workflow, a popular productivity app that allows users to automate tasks on iPhone, iPad, and Apple Watch, which won the coveted 2015 Apple Design Award and was acquired by Apple in March 2017.

 ADDITIONAL 2017 CLIBURN AWARDS: